 Why can't you deliver on a Monday?

-Unfortunately there are normally no collections by our courier company on Sundays for an overnight deliveries on Monday.
+Unfortunately, there are normally no collections by our courier company on Sundays for overnight deliveries on Monday.

 On receipt of your order

 Our products are securely packed to enable them to be sent to you by post or carrier.
 Although they are well able to withstand the relatively short spell that they spend on their way to you, chilled goods should be transferred to your fridge as soon as possible after receipt.
 Alternatively, if you wish to freeze any items from your order this should be done as soon as possible.
 See each separate product label for their storage instructions.